One of the most frequent questions students ask is, “How to Polish Communication Skills?”

 When you speak aloud; you challenge your voice.
 You might feel a little uncomfortable in the beginning, but the discomfort will go away with time.
 Read 1-2 paragraphs daily.
 And the next time you have the opportunity to speak, you’ll find initiating a conversation much more natural.

 This exercise needs to be done first thing in the morning – on an empty stomach.

 This exercise gives you control over your breathing.
 Breathing is the base of your voice.
-The more control you have over breathing, the more graceful your speech shall be.
+The more power you have over breath, the more graceful your speech shall be.